The Very Mysterious Metaphor of Entanglement

 There are two ways to live your life: one is as though nothing is a miracle, the other is as though everything is a miracle. -- Albert Einstein

-Without "getting all technical," as we Southerners say, photon entanglement is a very mysterious quantum phenomenon that occurs when two or more photons become linked with each other and then (in seeming defiance of the cosmic "speed of light limit") are suddenly able to dance in instantaneous perfect unison even if placed at opposite ends of the universe.
+Without "getting all technical," as we Southerners like to say, photon entanglement is a very mysterious quantum phenomenon that occurs when two or more photons become linked with each other and then (in seeming defiance of the cosmic "speed of light limit") are suddenly able to dance in instantaneous perfect unison even when placed at opposite ends of the universe.
 How this is possible, no one knows.
 But scientists have conducted experiments that seem to verify what Albert Einstein called "spooky action at a distance."
 While entanglement can occur with particles other than photons, photons are the "fairy dust" of the universe and will suffice for the purposes of this essay, which is about the metaphor of entanglement.

 To come up with a layman's example, let's suppose that you and I have become entangled.
 Perhaps we ate sticky taffy together.
 Somehow you end up on planet Xerbyxl, one hundred million light years from earth.
 Still earthbound, I find myself in a dill of a pickle, perhaps caught in a hellacious crossfire between the KKK, Islamic Jihad and Moral Majority.
 I send a panicked "No intelligent life; beam me up!"
 SOS signal Xerbyxl-ward with a heavy-duty flashlight.
 Just as I finish flashing the final "S," I drop the flashlight and it lands on my big toe.
 Although it will take one hundred million years for my signal to reach your eyes, you immediately yell "ouch," looking down to see an enormous empathetic black-and-purple knot on your big toe.